 If you do not qualify for the possession exclusion because you are not a bona fide resident of American Samoa (as explained earlier), or not a bona fide resident of American Samoa for the entire year, figure your tax liability in the usual manner.
 Report all your taxable income, including income from foreign and possession sources, and claim all allowable exemptions, deductions, and credits, following the instructions for Form 1040.

 You can take a credit against your U.S. tax liability if you paid income taxes to a foreign country or a possession and reported income from sources outside the United States on your U.S. tax return.
 Get Form 1116 to determine your credit and whether you must attach Form 1116 to your Form 1040.
 For more information, see Publication 514.

-Filing Tax Returns
+Filing U.S. Tax Returns

-If you do not qualify for the possession exclusion, you must generally file a U.S. income tax return if your gross income was at least the amount shown below.
+If you do not qualify for the possession exclusion, you must generally file a U.S. income tax return if your gross income was at least the amount shown below for your filing status.

 Filing status: Gross income of at least:

-Single \$ 7,200
+Single \$7,800

-Married, filing jointly
+Married, filing jointly 15,600

-Married, filing separately
+Married, filing separat tely 3,050

-Head of household
+Head of household .
+10,050

-Qualifying widow(er)
+Qualifying widow(er) 12,550

+If you did not live with y

+2003 (or on the date you

+gross income was at least st \$3,050, you must file a

+return.

-If you were age 65 or over at the end of 2000, and you do not qualify for the possession exclusion, the minimum income levels for filing a return increase.
+If you were age 65 or over at the end of 2003, and you do not qualify for the possession exclusion, the minimum income levels for filing a return are higher.
 For these amounts, see the instructions for Form 1040.